WSMorrison/BricksThenMadeNow/README.md

 Just as before with larger screens, the items page became what the index page was initially intended to be.

-The mobile index page will be similar in structure to the large screen page, except the list of items will be stacked instead of stacks of rows.
+The mobile index page will be similar in structure to the large screen page, except the list of items will be stacked instead of in rows.
 It will contain the same information, as well as the the sort and filter functionalities as the large screen page.

 </details>